Salsa Verde Chicken

 5. Top with Cheese and Broil.
 Remove the skillet from the oven.
 Set the oven to BROIL.
 Remove the foil from the skillet, and sprinkle the casserole with the remaining shredded cheese.
 Broil until the cheese is melted and lightly browned on top, about 2 to 3 minutes.

-• Spice It Up: Want more of a spicy kick?
+• Spice it up.
+Want more of a spicy kick?
 Try adding a bit of cayenne, a spoonful of canned green chilies, or a touch of your favorite hot sauce!

-• If you’d like to use brown rice, cook it in the oven, covered, for 45 minutes, then bake uncovered for about 15 minutes, or until rice is cooked.
+• Rice options.
+If you’d like to use brown rice, cook it in the oven, covered, for 45 minutes, then bake uncovered for about 15 minutes, or until rice is cooked.
 Stir, top with cheese, and broil for few more minutes, or until cheese is melted.

 Storing Leftovers

-• To refrigerate.
-Place leftovers in airtight containers and store in the refrigerator for up to 3 days.
+Place leftovers in airtight containers and store in the refrigerator for up to 3 days or freeze it for up to 1 month.

 Pin this now to find it later